 In this lesson, we give you a step-by-step demonstration of how to prepare a cash flow statement based on existing information.
-We’ll also guide you through an analysis of the cash flow statement and everything you can derive from it.
+We’ll also guide you through an analysis of the money flow statement and everything you can derive from it.

-Cash flow analysis – step by step
+Cash flow statement analysis – step by step

 Every cash flow statement is divided into three parts – cash flow from operations, investments, and financing.
 Let’s go through each of these one by one.

 Operating activities refer to the money your business has generated from regular operating activities, such as the sale of products and services during a given time period.
 In the indirect method, we use the net income as the first line item and work our way backward.
 For instance, we add back depreciation, tax expenses, amortization, and other non-cash items.